 For more about my award-winning debut novel, The Sea of Wise Insects, please click here.

-I’m passionate about the creative process of writing.
-Right now, I’m exploring the experimental in literature – playing with form and expectation.
+I’m passionate about the creative process of writing – interacting with that process is both tough and satisfying.

-I’m currently at Rhodes University where I’m a postdoctoral fellow in Creative Writing.
+I’m a postdoctoral fellow in Creative Writing at Rhodes University.

 Some recent articles: